Jermaine0Forbes/Laravel-How-To/readme.md

 - [form builder table][form-table]

 ## Errors
+- [The bootstrap/cache directory must be present and writable][boot-error]
+- [The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths][cipher-error]

 ## Other
 - [how to add wysiwyg editor in laravel][wysiwyg]
 - [how to create a search engine][search-engine]
 - [how to create a 404 page][404-page]

 ## PHP Unit